 All in all, most of the research studies previously, the application of Canva is rarely used for speaking as one of the productive skills in learning EFL.
 Canva has a tool that enables students to practice speaking, that is Talking Presentation.
 Canva's Talking Presentation is a great tool for creating a presentation that combines video and audio that is recorded directly.
 It is one of the solutions to a real problem faced by students when they want to present using language learned without feeling intimidated and worried.
 The Canva application can be a solution to address this issue due to its extensive collection of design templates.
-Additionally, the inclusion of the Talking Presentation feature makes the templates more engaging and interactive.
-Talking Presentations without having to appear in person at an event.
+Additionally, the inclusion of the Talking Presentation is a technological advancement that allows individuals to deliver presentations without having to appear in person at an event.
 Instead, the presentation design includes audio and video components that explain the topics covered in the presentation slides (Saputro & Harianto, 2023).
 Canva is an online platform available in both free and paid versions, and it is user-friendly, including for designing educational media (Rahmatullah et al., 2020).